jbo-tech/job-set-match/README.md

 # Job Set & Match!

 A Streamlit application that leverages Claude AI to analyze job offers and generate application materials.
+The tool streamlines the job search process by offering data-driven insights about career fit and application potential.

 ## Features